jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/8 Packages.md

 We've now got a good chunk of Bendu's day covered - he eats for 2 hours a day, and sleeps for 7.
 We could continue to fill in his day with scheduled packages, but it's almost always a good idea to give him a "fallback" package to run when nothing else is valid.
 This package should have no conditions, and no schedule so it is always valid - and because of that, it should sit at the very bottom of his package list.

-We often use a [Sandbox](https://ck.uesp.net/wiki/Sandbox_(Procedure) "Sandbox (Procedure)") package for just this purpose - it lets the NPC move around a space, picking semi-randomly what to do.
+We often use a [[Sandbox (Procedure)|Sandbox]] package for just this purpose - it lets the NPC move around a space, picking semi-randomly what to do.
 Very useful when we don't particularly care what the NPC is doing but want him to continue to behave naturally.

 For our purposes, **DefaultSandboxHomeowner** is a good choice.
 Let's open it up and take a look at its data: